Michael Phelps: London

 On July 28, 2012, Phelps placed eighth in the morning prelims for the 400-meter individual medley.
 Phelps, the two-time defending Olympic champion, won his heat in 4 minutes, 13.33 seconds with a time that was well off his world record of 4:03.84 set four years earlier in Beijing, when Phelps won a record eight gold medals.
 He out-touched László Cseh by 0.07 seconds in his heat to qualify last for the final, locking out Cseh.
 In his first finals of the Summer Olympics, Phelps placed fourth behind fellow American Ryan Lochte, Thiago Pereira of Brazil, and Kosuke Hagino of Japan in the 400-meter individual medley.
 It was the first time Phelps failed to medal in an Olympic event since 2000.
 The next night, in his second event of the Games, he got a silver as a member of the 4×100-meter free relay.
 Phelps swam the fastest leg of the US relay team and the second-fastest of anyone in the race.

 On July 31, 2012, Phelps won a silver medal in the 200-meter butterfly behind South African Chad le Clos by 5/100ths of a second, and a gold medal in the 4×200-meter freestyle relay, thereby equaling and then surpassing Larisa Latynina to become the all-time record holder for most Olympic medals won.
-Latynina was present at the race and asked to be the presenter of Phelps's medal, but was told that Olympic rules would not allow it.
+Latynina was present at the race and asked the International Olympic Committee to be the presenter of Phelps's medal, but was told that Olympic rules would not allow it.
 She called Phelps deserving of the record.